top1944/duckuments/docs/atoms_60_software_reference/12_software_carpentry/70_pytorch.md

 PyTorch is a Python deep learning library that's currently gaining a lot of traction, because it's a lot easier to debug and prototype (compared to TensorFlow / Theano).

 To install PyTorch on the Duckietbot you have to compile it from source, because there is no pro-compiled binary for ARMv7 / ARMhf available.
-This guid will walk you through the required steps.
+This guide will walk you through the required steps.

 ## Step 1: install dependencies and clone repository